Employment by sector

 - estimates for where the number of people employed is less than 500

-Percentages have been rounded to 1 decimal point.
+Percentages have been rounded to the nearest whole number.
 Totals may not add up to 100% because of this.

 Further technical information